Welcome to Kindergarten!

 773-445-4737 before 8:00

 Birthdays are a special time for everyone!
-If your child would like to bring in a treat to share with their class there are 19students in Mrs. Fanjoy’s class, 19 students in Mrs. Caffrey’s and 20 students in Mrs. Foran’s class.
-Please remember no peanuts, peanut butter, cakes or cupcakes.
+You are welcome to send in a treat to share with the class if you wish!
+Please remember no peanuts or peanut butter!
+Also please do not send cakes or cupcakes.

 The stoplight method is used in each classroom.
 Each child starts the day on green.
 If behavior becomes a problem, he/she will be moved to yellow as a caution.
 They will be held from playtime for ten minutes.
 In the behavior continues to be a problem he/she will be moved to red and held from playtime for the day.
 Hitting, shoving, throwing things are all behaviors that merit an automatic red light.